-(1).
+- (1).
 In Compliance: A rezoning request will be construed to be "in compliance with the comprehensive plan" if the text of the Horizons Plan (or addendum) (i) either specifically recommends that the project area be rezoned as requested, or the project area is predominantly or completely surrounded by the same type or compatible and desirable zoning and (ii) the rezoning will promote the desired urban form.
-The proposed project is considered desirable and in the public interest and staff recommends approval of the requested rezoning.
+The proposed project is considered desirable and in the public. - (2).

-(2).
 General Compliance: A rezoning request will be construed to be in "general compliance with the comprehensive plan" if the project area is located in a transition area and (i) it is currently contiguous, or is anticipated to be contiguous in the future, to specifically recommended and desirable zoning of like type, character or compatibility, (ii) the rezoning is complementary with Horizons Plan objectives, (iii) it is not anticipated to have an unacceptable impact on adjacent properties or travel ways, and (iv) preserves the desired urban form.
-In the absence of more detailed plans, subjective decisions must be made concerning the scale, dimension, configuration and location of the requested zoning in the particular case.
-Staff is not recommending approval of the requested zoning; however staff does not have any specific objection to the requested zoning.
+In the absence of more detailed plans, subjective decisions must be made concerning the scale, dimension, configuration and location of the requested zoning in the particular case. - (3).

-(3).
 Not in Compliance: A rezoning request will be construed to be "not in compliance with the comprehensive plan" if the requested zoning (i) is specifically noncompliant with Horizons Plan objectives and recommendations including the range of allowable uses in the proposed zone, etc. and/or is of a scale, dimension, configuration or location that is not objectively in keeping with plan intent and (ii) it does not promote or preserve the desired urban form.
-The requested zoning is considered undesirable and not in the public interest and staff recommends denial of the requested rezoning.
+The requested zoning is considered undesirable and not in the public interest.